FallenDeity/discord.py-masterclass/docs/hybrid-commands.md

 !!! failure "Warning"
     Since `choices` is a slash command specific annotation, while using the command as a regular prefix command, the choices will not be available and no checks will be performed on the parameter internally i.e you can pass any value to the parameter.

+    You can have maximum of 25 choices for a parameter.

 ### Autocomplete

 You can also specify autocomplete options for parameters.
 This gives a dropdown menu with the specified autocomplete options for the parameter in discord based on the user's input.